 Any qualified voter of the City who meets the qualifications of a mayoral candidate (Section 3.02) or a city council candidate (Section 4.02) may have his or her name printed upon the official ballot for a particular office at any election by:

-(a) Filing his sworn application and loyalty affidavit with the City Secretary at least forty-five days prior to the election.
+(a) Filing his or her sworn application with the City Secretary at least seventy-eight days prior to the election.

-(b) Simultaneously with the application, a Council-member candidate shall file a petition signed by 150 qualified voters residing in the City and endorsing the candidate or provide a cash filing fee of $150.
-A Mayoral candidate shall file a petition signed by 300 qualified voters residing in the City and endorsing the candidate or provide a $300 cash filing fee.
+(b) Simultaneously with the application, a candidate shall file a petition signed by 150 qualified voters residing in the City and endorsing the candidate or provide a cash filing fee of $150.

 The names of all candidates for the office of Mayor or Council-member (except such as may have withdrawn, died, or become ineligible) shall be printed on the official ballot without political party designations.
 The order of the names of candidates for places on the ballot shall be determined by lot.